saiganesh2006/ODD23-24-WT-JavaScript/README.md

 ![Screenshot 2023-12-21 092732](https://github.com/saiganesh2006/ODD23-24-WT-JavaScript/assets/145742342/cec19978-906c-40b8-8804-4506ab5dd60f)

 ## OBJECTIVE 3:
+## AIM:
-## AIM:Construct a JavaScript code to generate ‘N’ prime numbers.
+To Construct a JavaScript code to generate ‘N’ prime numbers.
+## Step-1:
-## Step-1:User Input:
+User Input:
 Users input the number of prime numbers they want in the designated input field with the id "count."

+## Step-2:
-## Step-2:Generate Primes Button:
+Generate Primes Button:
 Clicking the "Generate Primes" button, which triggers the generatePrimes() function,initiating the prime number generation process.

+## Step-3:
-## Step-3:Prime Number Generation:
+Prime Number Generation:
 The script validates the entered count to ensure it is a valid positive integer.Utilizing the isPrime() function, the script generates prime numbers until the specified count is reached.

+## Step-4:
-## Step-4:Result Display:
+Result Display:
 The generated prime numbers are displayed in the "result" div, providing a visual representation of the outcome.

 ## Step-5: